NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/authentication/A Supervised Learning Approach to Protect Client Authentication on the Web.md

 ## Approach

 - collecting sets of cookies from different websites (manual process that require manual login)
-- marking each cookie with a binary label to identify cookie it as part of the minimum set of auth cookies, or not
+- marking each cookie with a binary label to identify cookie it as part of the minimum set of auth cookies, or not.
+An algorithm is developed to identify the minimum subset (p.9)

-## Evaluation
+Login form detection (p.11): a form is a login form if contains a text/email field and a password field

 ## Results

-## Limits
+Identified 255 authentication tokens distributed across 215 websites:
+- 191 tokens (74.9%) contain just one cookie
+- 64 tokens (25.1%) are larger.
+Among these, 53 tokens are composed of two cookies
+- common practice for web authentication is to ==store the username in one cookie and some random session information in the other cookie==

+**Evaluation of client-side auth cookie detectors** (p.14)
+- SessionShield
+- Serene
+- CookiExt
+- Zan

 ---
 #### References